openhab/org.openhab.binding.zwave/doc/devolo/phpse02_0_0.md

 ### Parameter 29: Disable Alarm

 Disable the alarm function.
-Disable the alarm function.

-1: Disable Alarm,

-0: Enable Alarm.

-Caution: After the power up, this configuration is always 0.
+<p&gtDisable the alarm function.</p&gt <p&gt1: Disable Alarm,</p&gt <p&gt0: Enable Alarm.</p&gt <p&gtCaution: After the power up, this configuration is always 0.</p&gt
 Values in the range 0 to 1 may be set.

 The manufacturer defined default value is ```0```.